10up/gutenberg-best-practices/training/Block-Based-Themes/08-editor-controls.md

 # 8. Editor Controls for Post Meta

-In the [previous lesson](./07-content-model.md) we defined meta fields in the MU plugin.
+In the [previous lesson](./07-content-model.md) we explored how meta fields are defined in the MU plugin.
 Now we need to build the editor UI so content editors can actually fill them in.
-WordPress no longer needs custom metaboxes — the block editor's SlotFill system lets us inject panels directly into the document sidebar.
+WordPress no longer needs custom metaboxes, the block editor's SlotFill system lets us inject panels directly into the document sidebar.

 ## Learning Outcomes